josh-kennedy-7/cmu_msba_team_4_2022/final_project.md

 ### Data Characteristics

-#TODO: Write the summary

 #### Non-Uniform Data length

 Climate data generally had a longer total history than market data.
+Market data itself had an inconsistent total history due to the diversity of sources.

+To simplify model implementation the basic data set was truncated at the minimum history length.
+Techniques such as padding or multi modality were not investigated due to time constaints, but would be a logical next step.

 #### High Colinearity